amplience/dc-integration-stylitics/docs/automation.md

 When using for your implementation it is likely that you will want to amend these to point to your application.
 You can amend directly in each content-type in the Amplience Dynamic Content UI after importing, or amend in the automation before importing.

-1. Browse to `amplience-automation/automation-files/type`
+1. Browse to `amplience-automation/automation-files/type`.
-2. Open up all of the `*.hbs` files
+2. Open up all of the `*.hbs` files.
 3. Depending on what you would like to change, see the attributes [`icons`](#customising-icons), [`cards`](#customising-cards) or [`visualisations`](#customising-visualisations) object and amend as appropriate.
-4. Save the files and run the automation
+4. Save the files and run the automation.

 #### Customising Icons